 Cognitive rehabilitation therapy (CRT) refers to a group of therapies that aim to restore cognitive function after a brain injury.
-There are many different types of CRT.

 CRT is not a specific type of treatment.
 Rather, it refers to a

 This article explores CRT in more detail, including how it works, the different types, and who may benefit from this therapy.
 It also looks at the diagnosis of brain injuries and the outlook for people who undergo CRT.

 Any therapy aimed at rehabilitating cognitive function is a type of CRT.
 In this regard, CRT is not a singular, one-size-fits-all approach.

 Many different healthcare professionals may use this type of therapy, including psychotherapists, speech-language pathologists (SLPs), physical therapists, neurofeedback practitioners, and occupational therapists.

 Healthcare professionals use restorative CRT to improve cognitive function by reinstating or strengthening the functions a person has either lost or continues to find challenging.